 This platform has many IO options, but RF is not one of them.
 CompactRIO is better suited for industrial applications where a PXI chassis may not be able to handle the environment or applications where space is at a premium (like inside a small enclosure).

-Custom modules can be created, but can require more software development to complete.
+Custom modules can be created, but can require more LabVIEW software development to complete (and might possibly include ‘C’ development depending on the module needs).
 Most solutions can be accomplished with COTS modules and some form of signal conditioning when needed.

 cRIO has a built-in FPGA and RT operating system for more deterministic applications than PXI.
 It is ideal for headless operations that need to run unattended for long periods of time, but some controllers have embedded UI capabilities that allow an HMI to be included.
 Because of its headless nature, cRIO generally requires more development effort.
 Of course this is very application dependent, but knowledge of LabVIEW RT and FPGA and usually network communications is essential.